fadado/jqt/docs/content/content.md

 <details>

 <summary>
+_jqt_ offers also a transformation that can also be considered a kind of preprocessing.
-`jqt` `-T` option allows the use of YAML files for collections of MarkDown snippets:
+The option `-T` allows the use of YAML files for collections of MarkDown snippets:
 </summary>

 <%include content/opt/T.txt>